-Earlier in this post, we shared how to reserve rooms on Microsoft Teams App.
-Today, I am going to show you how to add guests to Microsoft Teams App.
+Earlier in this post, we shared on how to reserve rooms on Microsoft Teams.
+Today, I am going to show you on how to add guests to Microsoft Teams.

 - Microsoft Teams lets you work in a natural, conversational way – with everything you need in one place – available anytime, on any device.